-Table and chart 4.6 indicates that 18 (72%) of the respondents agreed that playing helps the shildren understand what they are tought while 4 (16%) disagreed and 2(12%) were the children understand what they are taught while 4 (16%) disagreed and 3(12%) were not sure.
+Table and chart 4.6 indicates that 18 (72%) of the respondents agreed that playing helps the children understand what they are taught while 4 (16%) disagreed and 3(12%) were not sure.
 This implies that

 According to the parents playing can be used to explain what the children are being taught for example learning the alphabetical letters and numbers.